vernisaz/simlogtail/README.md

 # Simple tail viewer for log files

 ## Purpose
-I work on different systems where `tail` like command can be not availble.
+I work on different systems where `tail` like command can be not available.
 Another reason is my log file entries contain a timestamp in milliseconds since the epoch.
 The program converts the information in a human readable format.

 ## Command line arguments
-Surprisingly, but AI doesn't give any simple and powerful cammand line arguments processor.
+Surprisingly, but AI doesn't give any simple and powerful command line arguments processor.
 The list of `clap`, `pico-args`, `lexopt`, `args`, and  `docopt` looks ridiculous.

 Not a big deal, the simple tail uses an own arguments parsing module.